nikolaswise/nikolas.ws/content/bibliography/easterling/medium-design.md

 > And maybe the existence or content of a problem is less important than the interplay between problems.
 Failure is a limitless wilderness for design ecologies.

 Welcome to … the Internet.
-This is exactly how we generate succesfull work in the medium of the internet.
+This is exactly how we generate successful work in the medium of the internet.

 > If an unsafe factory collapses or burns, there is an event to mark the violence, but in countless factories or industrial parks that do not buckle under the weight of their own denial, there is no event, no drawn sword.
 There is only latent temperament—the constant aggression of blatantly imbalanced power dynamics.
 The potential for either concentrating or distributing power; the potential for escalating or reducing violence.

 Easterling here defines the struggle with the modern web.
 Is there a connection here to what it would mean to practice an ethical web design?
-Not to have answers or solutions, but to navigate the tangled web of semantics in ways that reduce the potetional for violence, that ratchet slowly towards an ethical stance
+Not to have answers or solutions, but to navigate the tangled web of semantics in ways that reduce the potential for violence, that ratchet slowly towards an ethical stance

 > But if it has any hope of effecting change, it manipulates the organization as well as the instrumental narrative that attends it with moves that are potentially sneakier or more politically agile.